TomFilsell/LLM_tutor/README.md

 - Similarity to a reference answer
 - Code quality

-**These are not suitable** for evaluating AI tutors whose primary goal is **not** to give answers.
+These are not suitable for evaluating AI tutors whose primary goal is not to give answers.

 This repo includes a **custom rubric** designed specifically to evaluate:

-- ✅ Refusal correctness
+- Refusal correctness (does it correctly refuse to give answers to questions students are being assessed on?)
-- ✅ Pedagogical quality
+- Pedagogical quality
-- ✅ Resistance to manipulation
+- Resistance to manipulation
-- ✅ Safety and tone
+- Safety and tone

 You may adapt or replace it entirely to suit your institution's needs.